 You can't improve what you don't measure.
 Tracking a few key metrics will tell you exactly where your sequence is succeeding or failing.
 Your open rate shows how well your subject lines are performing.
 The reply rate shows if your overall message is resonating.
 By monitoring these email marketing metrics, you can stop guessing and start making data-driven changes.
 If open rates are low, test new subject lines.
 If replies are low, refine your offer.
 This feedback loop is how you turn an average sequence into a high-performing one.

-How to Avoid Common Sequence Mistakes
+Avoid These Common Email Sequence Mistakes

 Sending a sequence is easy.
 Sending a sequence that actually works takes a bit more thought.
 The biggest mistakes reps make come from treating sequences like a fire-and-forget missile instead of a thoughtful conversation starter.
 Automation is supposed to save you time, not make your outreach feel robotic or end up in a spam filter.